bromidr/bromidr.github.io/_posts/2018-12-19-the-birth-of-death.md

 inevitable that I broach the subject of sin, so bear with me in this matter.

-> But whoever has doubts is condemned if they eat, because their eating is not from faith; and everything that does not come from faith is sin.
-(Romans 14:23 NIV)
+> But whoever has doubts is condemned if they eat, because their eating is not from faith; and everything that does not come from faith is sin. <cite>Romans 14:23 NIV</cite>
 >
 But if you have doubts about whether or not you should eat something, you are sinning if you go ahead and do it.
 For you are not following your convictions.
-If you do anything you believe is not right, you are sinning.
-(Romans 14:23 NLT)
+If you do anything you believe is not right, you are sinning. <cite>Romans 14:23 NLT</cite>

 As it was mentioned in a previous story, Adam and Eve never ate from the tree of life because death was not a concern for them until they chose to eat the fruit